anant0059/tweet-sentiment_analysis/README.md

 # tweet-sentiment_analysis
-Gives the sentiment of any tweet as positive, negative and neutral.
+Gives the sentiment of any tweet as positive, negative or neutral.